jrabello/lingress/README.md

 This project was created for siraj raval challenge(the math of inteligence).

 Week 0 - Custom linear regression using gradient descent - https://github.com/llSourcell/linear_regression_live

+The dataset used was taken from udacity course, HR(home hit runs) vs Year